Olivier Berrouet, Petrus' winemaker, April 2017

 Tasted in April 2011.
 Grapes obtained 14.5% alcohol, yield 35 hl/ha and was harvested between 27th September and 2nd October.
 An incredibly complex wine, refined, silky and sophisticated on the palate, more than 30 seconds long finish.
 Exceptional stuff, but I think 2009 was maybe a bit richer and deeper than 2010.
 It can, however, change with ageing.
 98-99p.

 Tasted in April 2010.
 This wine brought great intensity, depth and sophisticated nose of black cherries.
 Velvety and very concentrated on the palate with enormous depth and richness.
 Probably the most accessible wine at "baby" stage from this property, I've ever tasted.
 A future legend.

 Tasted in April 2008.
 This wine didn't make the headlines at all in April 2008.
 Rather subdued and oaky.
 I guess adding press wine will do Petrus 2007 a really great favour.
 I didn't have a chance to retaste this wine yet - maybe retasting would give much better TNs.

 Petrus 2006 (barrel sample) 95-96p

 Tasted in April 2007.
 Black red.
-Incredibly aromatic, sophisticated and incredibly well constructed wine.
+Incredibly aromatic, sophisticated and incredibly well-constructed wine.
 Huge amounts of dark cherries/blueberries and ripe tannin.
 The balance was completely breathtaking in this wine, but so was the length on the palate.
-Still, in my opinion, it's not better than 2005 version.
+Still, in my opinion, it's not better than the 2005 version.